ing-MARWA/Named-Entity-Recognition/README.md

 # Named-Entity-Recognition

+Named Entity Recognition (NER) Project
 Overview
-This repository is a comprehensive project for Named Entity Recognition (NER), a core task in Natural Language Processing (NLP).
-NER aims to identify and classify specific entities such as people, organizations, locations, and events from unstructured text.
-The project demonstrates building an NER model using deep learning techniques with Keras and includes visualizations for insights into model predictions.
+This project demonstrates the implementation of Named Entity Recognition (NER), a critical task in Natural Language Processing (NLP).
+The goal of NER is to identify entities such as people, organizations, locations, dates, and more from unstructured text data.
+The project utilizes a deep learning-based approach using Keras and includes visualizations to gain insights into model predictions.

 Table of Contents
 Introduction